 Employees and/or their qualifying spouse or dependent child will be responsible for any fees.
 This tuition exemption does not take the place of other scholarships.
 If a student enjoys the benefits of a scholarship, the exemption applies only to the balance due on tuition.
 Students must apply for scholarship help from outside sources if they are eligible.
 This exemption may NOT be applied to costs for books, room, board or other expenses associated with attendance at Augustana College.

 This tuition exemption does not cover fees for applied music courses or courses not completed on our Rock Island campus.
 International study, for example, would not qualify for this tuition exemption scholarship.
 Internship experiences can be covered with a tuition remission scholarship.
 Also, students receiving the tuition remission benefit are still eligible for the Augie Choice program under the same rules and restrictions as other students.

 All full-time participants receiving this benefit will be responsible for a participation charge that is assessed in each billing cycle.

 Potential students must meet Augustana College admission requirements.

 The benefit will cease upon receipt of a degree from any institution or 140 attempted credit hours at Augustana College, whichever occurs first.
 A tuition exemption for employees or qualifying spouses with a baccalaureate degree shall be permitted.
-All Augustana College coursework assessed on the student’s billing statement will be considered attempted credits.
-This includes courses dropped after day two of the term but before week five, even if they do not appear on the transcript.
-Credits will be prorated for students who withdraw from the institution and receive a partial term benefit.
+All Augustana College coursework assessed on the student's billing statement will be considered attempted credits.
+This includes courses dropped after the published droop/add period of the term or semester, even if the credits do not appear on the transcript.
+Credits will be prorated for students who withdraw from the institution and receive a partial-term benefit.

 Additional information on this benefit is available from the Office of Human Resources.
 Employees who are interested are encouraged to review detailed eligibility agreements as well as enrollment forms for applicable deadline dates.